 Estimated cost = $2.50 or $0.14 a tortilla

-- These are the best homemade flour tortillas you will ever make, so soft, tender, and pliable perfect for wrapping or folding.
+Discover the ultimate homemade flour tortillas – incredibly soft, tender, and delightfully pliable, perfect for wrapping or folding with ease.

-- These are healthier than store-bought because they are preservative-free.
+Healthier Option - Say goodbye to preservatives!
+Homemade tortillas are a healthier choice compared to store-bought ones because they are completely preservative-free.

 Ingredients In This Recipe